Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Overview of an AI Data Center

 \subsubsection{Backup Generation}

 Backup generation provides emergency power to ensure that AI workloads remain uninterrupted in the event of a grid outage.
-Traditionally, diesel generators have been the most common solution because of low costs and their ability to quickly deliver large amounts of power to reliably support full critical IT load and essential cooling systems.
-To enhance sustainability, some facilities integrate on-site renewables, such as solar photovoltaic (PV) arrays or hydrogen fuel cell systems, to supplement or partially replace diesel generators \cite{kambhampati2024moving}.
-For instance, Caterpillar and Microsoft successfully used hydrogen fuel cells to supply backup power to a data center for 48 hours \cite{gooding2024microsoft}.
-These clean generations can operate in parallel with conventional generators during outages and supply power under normal conditions to reduce reliance on the grid.
-Most backup generation systems are equipped with automatic transfer switches, enabling them to start within seconds and seamlessly supply power during an outage.
+Traditionally, diesel generators have been the most common backup solution because of their mature technology, low capital cost, high power density, and fast start-up capability to reliably support the full critical IT load and essential cooling systems.
+To improve sustainability and reduce local air pollutants and carbon emissions, cleaner backup generation technologies, such as natural gas generators, hydrogen fuel cells, on-site renewable generation, and battery energy storage systems (BESS), are being explored to supplement or partially replace diesel generators~\cite{kambhampati2024moving}.
+Natural gas generators are increasingly considered for AI data center backup because they can provide dispatchable, firm power with lower local pollutant and carbon emissions than diesel generators.
+They can also be more cost-effective for longer-duration operation when pipeline gas is available.
+However, since natural gas generators still rely on fossil fuels and may face fuel-delivery constraints during extreme weather or gas system disruptions, they are often viewed as a transitional option or as one component of hybrid backup systems.